sunfounder/pico-2w-kit/docs/source/cproject/ar_slide.rst

 2.7 Toggle Left and Right
 ============================

-In this lesson, we'll learn how to use a **slide switch** with the Raspberry Pi Pico 2w to detect its position (left or right) and perform actions based on that.
+In this lesson, we'll learn how to use a **slide switch** with the Raspberry Pi Pico 2 W to detect its position (left or right) and perform actions based on that.
 A slide switch is a simple mechanical device that connects the common (middle) pin to one of the two outer pins depending on its position.

 **Required Components**